HOW CONTENT MARKETING CAN LAUNCH YOUR BUSINESS WEBSITE

 We can use this content on site as a traffic source like a landing page, we can use it to increase our email newsletter and social media conversion rates and, most importantly, we can use it to create links.

 We can offer our flagship, branded content to identified strategic partners – they can offer cover it on their website or offer it to their own customer base through newsletters and on-site downloads.
 We can ask them to link to it from their resources pages and from within their content.
 If the flagship content is the best thing ever written on a topic people will WANT to cover it – most of the time for free.

-For SEO agencies content marketing really needs to form the bedrock of any SEO service and marketing campaigns for all online businesses.
-It offers us the best opportunities to engage with customers, increase sales and increase traffic.
+Content marketing really needs to form the bedrock of any SEO service and marketing campaign for online businesses.
+It offers the best opportunities to engage with customers, increase sales and increase traffic.